Jtsant/Food-Order-App/README.md

 ## Day 38
 Today i will output items from the cart so that they can appear on cart screen more elegantly.
 My Cart.js file then looks like this ![Screenshot_1](https://user-images.githubusercontent.com/90603989/175770972-59f861e0-9256-4fa4-9200-b7d06562fd77.png)
 After that i will work on more complex reducer logic and my CartProvider.js file looks like this ![Screenshot_2](https://user-images.githubusercontent.com/90603989/175772311-4d72ea8c-bd2e-4bb6-982f-e2320724dd4a.png)
 Next i will be working on the CartProvider.js and Cart.js files and try to get my remove handlers to make the items to be able to be removed from the cart.
+As a last touch on this project i will reuse the useEffect Hook and i want to make my (Your Cart Button) animated with the 'bump' feature.
+This concludes this App.